romaonthego/RETableViewManager/README.md

   <tr><th colspan="2" style="text-align:center;">Helper Controllers</th></tr>
   <tr>
     <td>RETableViewOptionsController</td>
     <td>Performs selection based on user input and provides result on completion.
-Should be used with RERadioItem.
+Should be used with <tt>RERadioItem</tt>.
     </td>
   </tr>
 </table>

-RETableViewManager includes a number of built-in items and cells that were mapped with each other so you don't have to.
+`RETableViewManager` includes a number of built-in items and cells that perform common tasks (text input, date input and so on).

 <table>
   <tr><th colspan="3" style="text-align:center;">Built-in Items and Cells</th></tr>